The purpose of meditation is to cultivate positive states of mind, conducive to peace and well-being, and overcome negative habits of mind.

 We may have a wish to learn how to meditate, or to find out about Buddhism, but where do we start?

-The General Programme (GP) classes at Kadampa Meditation Centre Wellington and its branches are the perfect place.
+The weekly drop-in classes at Kadampa Meditation Centre Wellington and its branches are the perfect place.
 The classes are designed both as a series and as stand-alone classes, so you can attend any class even if the series has already started.
 Training our mind through meditation depends on guidance from a qualified instructor initially and it is also invaluable to have the support of fellow practitioners.
-All General Programme classes are based on Geshe Kelsang Gyatso’s books and teachers will often reference a particular section of these books.
+All drop-in classes are based on Geshe Kelsang Gyatso’s books and teachers will often reference a particular section of these books.
 This gives us the opportunity to deepen our familiarity with the topic by engaging in follow-up study.
-See our study programmes for more information.

 What happens at a class?